 SMASA is a not for profit organisation run by volunteers with the motto of 'All Makes, All Eras, All Welcome.'

-As a financial member, you will receive quarterly digital newsletters (The Distributor), regular SMS and email updates, plus the Event Calendar.
+As a financial member, you will receive quarterly digital newsletters (The Distributor), regular email updates and notifications via the app, plus the Event Calendar.
 Members are also able to participate in regular pit stops, cruises, our annual SMASAFest and receive other benefits such as membership discounts provided by our Sponsors.